leocarrera/elastic-single-node-apm-server/README.md

 # elastic-single-node-apm-server
-Elasticsearch + Kibana + APM Server in a single node configuration with auto-sign ssl certificate
+Elasticsearch + Kibana + APM Server in a single node.
+The configuration is with auto-sign ssl certificate